CSHassan/RedisProxyService/Readme.md

 since I used windows machine with wsl2, some of my configurations might be a bit different compared to your machine. for example in docker and docker-compose I had to put ``` --host 0.0.0.0 --port 8000 ``` under the build command as wsl2  networking localhost is different than my machine localhost.

+I am using Python 3.10.2 , so if you are using an earlier version it might not work properly due to async